Jer-Sch/too_hot_to_handel/README.md

 # TooHotToHandel

-TooHotToHandel is a gem that scrapes the New York Times for the latest classical music news and reviews.
-It allows you to read articles directly on the command line, or, if you prefer, it will open the article in your web browser.
+TooHotToHandel is a gem that scrapes gramophone.co.uk for the latest classical music news and reviews.
+It allows you to read articles directly on the command line.
 TooHotToHandel is essential for any tech-savvy classical music lover!

 ## Installation